 Might be a portal to an alternate dimension of pure avarice.
 Don’t overthink it, just insert coins.

-A placed numismatic dynamo can be instantly picked up by dismantling it with a crescent hammer.
+A placed numismatic dynamo can be instantly picked up by dismantling it with a wrench.
 Its configuration is preserved in the item.
 It can also be mined using a pickaxe, though this can be much slower.

 When placed, a numismatic dynamo faces up.
-If an adjacent block accepts Redstone Flux, the dynamo will face that block instead.
-A numismatic dynamo can face any direction, and can be rotated using a crescent hammer or similar.
+When placed while sneaking, it faces away from the player.
+A numismatic dynamo can face any direction, and can be rotated using a wrench.

 The speed at which energy is generated and fuel is consumed depends on how much power can be emitted, and on the dynamo’s maximum power output.
 A basic numismatic dynamo has a maximum power output of 40 RF/t.
 This can be increased by upgrading the dynamo to a higher tier, and by installing certain augments.